Nathra21/Dofus-prices-analysis/README.md

 # Prices analysis in Dofus

 This is a personal project conducted over two months, powered by a price-retrieving bot I made for the MMORPG Dofus.
-I used this bot to create a database of prices for 44 items, collected at 929 points in time.
+I used this bot to create a database of prices for 44 items, collected at 929 points in time, with the goal of using the advantage of superior information to make high profits by buying and selling on the various public trading posts of the game.

 The database is stored in `prices.hdf5` as a pandas DataFrame and looks like this: